-One-origin policy is a key security mechanism for isolating potentially malicious files and restricts the way the files or scripts loaded from one origin interacts with the resources from another one.
-Resources with the same protocol, domain name (or IP), and port are considered to belong to one origin.
-The scripts in one origin only have the permissions to read or write the resources in the same origin, and cannot access the resources from other origins.
+The one-origin policy is a key security mechanism for isolating potentially malicious files.
+The policy restricts the way files/scripts loaded from one origin interacts with the resources from another origin.
+Resources with the same protocol, domain name (or IP), and port are considered to belong to the same origin.
+The scripts in one origin only have permissions to read/write resources in its origin, and cannot access resources from other origins.

 Webpages from a single origin should have the same protocol, domain name, and port (if specified).
 The following table shows how to test whether a webpage belongs to the same origin as